charleskoffler/clprolf/docs/clprolf_insights.md

 The implementation classes must have exactly the same role as the interface, in this case(here 'abstraction', not a same role).

-### Optional Features for interface inheritance: simple inheritance for interfaces with a class role
+### Features for interface inheritance: simple inheritance for interfaces with a class role

 ```java